Tips and tricks Best practice guides, FAQ & more

 Building your automation functionality into reusable components - we call them sub-flows - enables you to design automation flows faster and significantly reduces maintenance time.

 Sub-flows can be created in two ways:

 The second way to create a sub-flow is to right-click anywhere in the flow tree-view and choose the “Create sub-flow” option.
 This will create a new, empty sub-flow.

 Sub-flows are shown with this icon in the flow-tree:

 Sub-flows can be dragged to any folder or placed below a specific flow.
 Since sub-flows are shared across all folders and flows in the tree-view, it often makes sense to organize sub-flows in a dedicated folder so it easy to find and implicitly understand its purpose.

 To add a sub-flow to a flow, simply drag the sub-flow from the tree-view onto the Leapwork Design Canvas.

-Another way is to right-click the design canvas, select “Add building block”, and then choose the sub-flow from the “Sub-flows” category.
+Another way is to right-click the design canvas, select “Add new building block”, and then choose the sub-flow from the “Sub-flows” category:

 There are several instances where you would want to edit an existing sub-flow.
 For example, to add parameters and additional connectors, to simply update the functionality inside the sub-flow, or to rename the sub-flow.
 When a sub-flow is updated, all dependents (flows using the sub-flow) are automatically updated.
 This is why using sub-flows is a great way to reduce the burden of maintenance.